Broken Social Media: Anti-Social Sites vs Alternatives

 Disclaimer: Don’t get me wrong if you are a genuine contributing user of one of these above sites I criticize.
 You can’t ignore the ongoings there though.
 Also you will notice that you can’t change these sites as they are not really democratic in most cases, they’re run by companies and you’re their unpaid workforce.

-So before they sack you like Digg did with its most acclaimed users, just use the alternatives.
+So before they sack you like Hacker News did with its highly active users, just use the alternatives.

-You can find and follow me on Twitter, Delicious, SERPD.
+You can find and follow me on Twitter, Google+, Inbound.org.
 Do not befriend me just due to the fact that you do SEO or read my blog.
-I will only "friend you back" if you're genuine, contribute great stuff and act like a real friend.
+I will only “friend you back” if you’re genuine, contribute great stuff and act like a real friend.